Royals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have won in five, or 23.8%, of the 21 contests they have been named as odds-on underdogs this year.
+- The Royals have been underdogs in 22 games this season and have come away with the win five times (22.7%) in those contests.

-- This season, Kansas City has won five of its 20 games, or 25%, when it's the underdog by at least +105 on the moneyline.
+- This season, Kansas City has won four of its 16 games, or 25%, when it's the underdog by at least +120 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 48.8% chance of walking away with the win.
+- The moneyline set for this matchup implies the Royals have a 45.5% chance of coming away with a victory in the contest.

-- Kansas City and its opponents have hit the over in 12 of its 22 games with a total this season.
+- Kansas City's games have gone over the total in 12 of its 23 chances.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.